Negotiation

 • /books/crucial-conversations/

-• /books/how-to-win-friends-and-influence-people/
+• /books/getting-to-yes/